Skip to content

 Data breaches and information security

-This breach of information security can lead to severe consequences, including legal and regulatory repercussions, loss of competitive advantage, and erosion of customer trust.
+This breach of information security can lead to severe consequences, including legal and regulatory repercussions, loss of competitive advantage, and erosion of client trust.

 Network and system compromise